ReyhaneMasumi/simple-Q-A-tool/README.md

+This is a SPA with no browser routing due to the instructions which stated that the use of react-router is not allowed.
+It's clear that react-router is more efficient than react context for routing in SPAs.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).